awsdocs/aws-organizations-docs/doc_source/best-practices_member-acct.md

 + You can normally rely on the [phone number from the organization's management account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_phone-number) for any critical account recovery\.
 Therefore, we believe it’s unnecessary operational overhead to manage a separate telephone number to the contact information for a member account\.
 Therefore, we recommend that you add the same phone number as the management account\.

 ## Review and keep track of who has access<a name="best-practices_mbr-acct_review-access"></a>
-+ [As we recommended for the management account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_review-access), you should periodically review the personnel within your business who have access to the email address, password, MFA, and phone number to ensure you maintain access to the member account's root user\.
++ [As we recommended for the management account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_review-access), you should periodically review the personnel within your business who have access to the email address, password, MFA, and phone number for your member account's root user\.
 Align your review with existing business procedures\.
 However, it’s worth adding a monthly or quarterly review of this information to ensure that only the correct people have access\.
 + Ensure that the process to recover or reset access to the root user credentials is not reliant on any specific individual to complete\.
-All processes should address the prospect of people being unavailable\.
+All processes should address the possibility of people being unavailable\.
 + Ensure that the process to recover or reset access to the root user credentials can't be completed by a single individual\.
 It’s important that this process require the cooperation of multiple personnel to complete\.

 ## Document the processes for using the root user credentials<a name="best-practices_mbr-acct_document-processes"></a>